 Saturday, September 21, 7:30 PM

 Registration required.
-For more information, "Find Out More" at the NPS: Sagamore Hill website.
+For more information, "Find Out More" at the National Park Service: Sagamore Hill website.

 In June of 2014, The Friends of Sagamore Hill sponsored a fundraiser that celebrated the premiere of Ken Burns' The Roosevelts An Intimate History on PBS.
 Both Ken Burns and Geoffrey Ward were in attendance.
 Click on the Download buttons below to view the 2-page program from that evening.